Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 Check the job log file for the `TrimmomaticPE: Completed successfully` to be sure no error in the analysis.

-To evalute the trimmed reads, use [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) application following this job file:
+To evaluate the trimmed reads, use [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) application following this job file:
    ```
    # /bin/sh
    # ----------------Parameters---------------------- #